FeCLN/InvestTrackerWeb/README.md

 All the assets configured here will notify the User by email (the email configured at registration) when an asset reaches a tunnel border, recommending to the user to buy, if it reach the lower border or to sell it, when it reach the upper border.
 <img src="coreApp/static/config.png"/>

-The **Check your Assets** page allows you to retrieve all the information
+The **Check your Assets** page allows you to retrieve all the information from your configured assets, by selecting it from the drop down menu.
 <img src="coreApp/static/check.png"/>

+And them is displayed the information as in the search system, but it's displayed the data stored for this asset in the system database, and show a iterative graph and the last data stored by the system in the polling interval.
 <img src="coreApp/static/checkres.png"/>